florianbeyer/maptor/README.md

-# maptor
-A tool to do classification and regression on remote sensing data.
+# Maptor - Machine learning Regression and Classification for Remote Sensing Data
+Classification and regression on remotly sensed data - ***it is as simple as that!

+- ***You only need (1) a remote sensing dataset as tiff and (2) a ground truth dataset as shape
+- ***polygon shape file for classification
+- ***point shape file for regression

 # NEW RELEASE!!!
 Maptor 1.4beta